MaastrichtU-IDS/dsri-documentation/website/docs/deploy-on-gpu.md

 1. Go to the [DSRI Catalog web UI](https://console-openshift-console.apps.dsri2.unimaas.nl/catalog): Click on **Add to Project**, then **Browse Catalog**
 2. Search the catalog for  "GPU", and make sure the Template checkbox is enabled
 3. Choose the template: **JupyterLab on GPU**
-4. Follow the instructions to create the template in the DSRI web UI, all informations about the images you can use are provided there.
+4. Follow the instructions to create the template in the DSRI web UI, all information about the images you can use are provided there.
 The most notable is the base image you want to use for your workspace (`cuda`, `tensorflow` or `pytorch`)

 Access the workspace from the route created (the small arrow at the top right of your application bubble in the Topology page).